christian-cahig/apf-primer/apf-procedure/anticipate-injs.md

 (apf-prc:antic-injs)=
 # Anticipating generator injections

-We describe two methods for accomplishing the first stage of the APF procedure.
+We describe three methods for accomplishing the first stage of the APF procedure.
-One method is a simple algebraic procedure that calculates a change in total generator injection, and distributes such aggregate change among the individual units according to their scheduled bounds.
-The other method is more involved as it involves computing first-order information to approximate sensitivities.

 In the following, we use $\operatorname{ReLU} \! \left( \cdot \right)$ as the shorthand for the operation $\max \left( 0, \cdot \right)$ .
 To avoid explicit summations and multiplying by $\boldsymbol{1}^{ \! \mathsf{T} }$,
 we use $\operatorname{sum} \! \left( \cdot \right)$ to denote the sum of all the elements in an array.